 - Remove leg box and cup holder box (if ordered) from carton.

 - Identify which legs go with which corners.
-They are labeled with stickers or —just match 1 to 1, 2 to 2, etc.
+Just match 1 to 1, 2 to 2, etc.

-- Thread leg bolts through connectors on the underside of the table base.
+- Thread leg bolts through steel reinforced corner braces on the underside of the table base.
 Secure with washers then nuts and tighten with a 12mm (metric) wrench.

 - Place table upright.
 Instead of trying to flip the entire table in one motion, raise it onto the long side first and re-position, then lift it the rest of the way so the legs are not used as a pivot.